haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 ## Conclusion

-Our suggestions for countries looking to increase their life expectancy is to focus their resources mainly towards increasing HIV awareness.
-Additionally, we recommend increasing promoting education and to invest more in hospital maternity wards.
-A possible next step would be to seperate developing and established countries as the public health factors effecting each may be very different.
+Our suggestions for countries looking to increase their global life expectancy is to focus their resources mainly on program and policies that increase HIV awareness and prevention.
+Additionally, we recommend increasing developing policies that increase access to basic education.
+A possible next step would be to seperate developing and established countries as the public health factors effecting each type may be very different.